Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/popovers.md

 <summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
 This **customized** variant should not be used because it does not respect the Orange Design System specifications.
-More generally, customizing popover CSS might lead to mismatch the Orange Design System.
+More generally, customizing popover CSS might lead to mismatch Orange Design System.

 Please refer to the [Popover guidelines](https://system.design.orange.com/0c1af118d/p/644ffa-popovers) on the Orange Design System website.
 {{< /design-callout-alert >}}